| Home | New Testament Studies | Acts Table of Contents | Previous Section | Next Section |

 A similar truth was made by Zeno, the founder of the Stoic school, recorded in Clement of Alexandria, Stromateis 5:76:1.

-17:26 "He made from one" The western family of Greek manuscripts adds "one blood."
+17:26 "He made from one" The Western family of Greek manuscripts adds "one blood."
 However, the Greek manuscripts P74, א, A, and B omit the term (the UBS4 gives its omission a "B" rating [almost certain]).

 This phrase and the next one clearly assert the solidarity of all humanity (possibly an allusion from Mal.
 2:10, or even the LXX of Deut.
 32:8), and theologically it asserts that humans are made in God's image (cf. Gen. 1:26-27).

 The rest of this verse may also allude to the Genesis account.
 Mankind is commanded to be fruitful and fill the earth (cf. Gen. 1:28; 9:1,7).
 Humans were reluctant to separate and fill the earth.
-The Tower of Babel (see online notes at Genesis 10-11) shows God's mechanism to accomplish this.
+The Tower of Babel (see my online exegetical notes at Genesis 10-11) shows God's mechanism to accomplish this.

 SPECIAL TOPIC: TEXTUAL CRITICISM